 No

-Additional invocation parameters in JSON string format to control generation behavior.
-For supported parameters, see Options parameter description.
+Additional parameters, specified as a JSON string, that control generation behavior.
+For details on supported parameters, see Options parameters.

 Return type: STRING.